 Genetic science seems to strongly affirm YesYouNeedJesus when he says that biological life is not so much carbon-based as it is, far more fundamentally, information based.

 On this topic PZ’s blog fans (commenters) seem to be half-a-century behind the science.
 Like carbon, silicon could support lengthy polymers, and the discussion of carbon chauvinism for forty years now illustrates that scientists can postulate in a straightforward, theoretical way, how a non-carbon-based biological life form could function.
-In fact, the next time atheists really want to show that they don’t need God to create life, there efforts would be more credible if they tried making something living out of silicon, instead of just tweaking some existing carbon-based organism.
+In fact, the next time atheists really want to show that they don’t need God to create life, their efforts would be more credible if they tried making something living out of silicon, instead of just tweaking some existing carbon-based organism.
 (The last atheist who said he could make life without God’s help grabbed a handful of dirt, and God said, “Hey, you get your own dirt.”)

 So, it’s relatively straightforward to create a non-carbon-based life form schematic.
 But to lay out a theoretically functional diagram for how a biological life form could live and reproduce while possessing NO genetic information, that’s something that would win someone a Nobel Prize.
 So, we can understand conceptually how you would do without the carbon, but we have not been able to posit how you could do without information.